-Head of Faculty: Dr James Burnside
+Head of Faculty: Ms Emma-Louise Cooper

 The Centre of Enhancement seeks to provide students with a responsive approach to the specific learning needs of identified students.
-Being responsive, acknowledges the potential and passions of individuals, customising a learning programme that supports both the short and long term needs of learners.
+Being responsive acknowledges the potential and passions of individuals, customising a learning programme that supports both the short- and long-term needs of learners.

-Includes: Careers Education Guidance, English as a Second Language, Gifted and Talented Education and Learning Support
+Includes: Careers Education Guidance, Gifted and Talented Education and Learning Support